State Stox NY, Rings Opening Bell on a New Era in Stock Trading Enabling Local Investing

 First Day of Trading

-OWN Inc. (SSNY: OWNZC) is a New York Company that started trading on Friday, July 21.
+OWN Inc. (SSNY: OWNZC) is a New York Company that started trading on Thursday, September 14.
 OWN, the parent company of Ownet.com, a social network, sold convertible securities in an IPO.
 Salomon Brothers Securities was the Sole Manager.
-The securities quoted on SSNY resulting in a market cap of $810 million.
+The Units quoted on SSNY resulting in a market cap of $810 million.
 Each OWN security is convertible to three shares of common stock and one warrant to buy a share of class A stock.

 Former Governor of New York, David Paterson, rang the opening bell on the historic first day of trading and spoke about the potential impact of the SSNY platform for New York, saying: "They say 'if you can make it here, you'll make it anywhere.'
 SSNY helps New Yorkers make it here."